jjasghar/chef-book/part2/06-write-simple-base-cookbook.md

 ```
 Don't get me wrong this is extremely important, but I was going to revisit this when we started adding external cookbooks.
 You made me jump my gun. :P

-Now lets go on to the deployer user.
+Now, let's go on to the deployer user.

 deployer user
 -------------

-If you want to [read](http://docs.opscode.com/resource_user.html) about this here's the [link](http://docs.opscode.com/resource_user.html).
+If you want to [read](http://docs.opscode.com/resource_user.html) about this, here's the [link](http://docs.opscode.com/resource_user.html).

-Now first thing first; we need to create ssh-keys, or you can use your own.
-If you don't know what ssh-keys are, you probably, should read [this](https://wiki.archlinux.org/index.php/SSH_Keys) and if this doesn't make sense....sigh, you probably shouldn't have read this far.
+Now first things first; we need to create ssh-keys or you can use your own.
+If you don't know what ssh-keys are, you could start [here](https://wiki.archlinux.org/index.php/SSH_Keys).
+If this doesn't make sense....sigh, you probably shouldn't have read this far.

-Ok, so I'm lazy so I'll set up my keys with root on the vm that I created:
+Since I'm lazy, I'll set up my keys with root on the vm that I created:
 ```bash
 root@chef-book:~# ssh-keygen
 Generating public/private rsa key pair.